warpBytes/multizone-secure-iot-stack/README.md

 # MultiZone Secure IoT Stack

-Open Source Software for Developing Secure Applications on RISC-V processors using Hex Five's MultiZone Security Trusted Execution Environment.
+The first Secure IoT Stack for RISC-V – a secure implementation of freeRTOS with hardware enforced separation between the OS, TCP/IP stack and root of trust with TLS 1.3 encryption for data in transit.

+This reference implementation combines freeRTOS, picoTCP, wolfSSL and Root of Trust as physically isolated TEE zones
+ - X300 Bitstream : Rocket core with Ethernet Peripheral for Xilinx A7-35T Arty Board
+ - MultiZone Security Trusted Execution Environment configured for 4 Zones
+ - Zone 1: FreeRTOS with 3 tasks (CLI, LED PWM, Robot)
+ - Zone 2: PicoTCP + wolfSSL TLS 1.3 terminating Ethernet port
+ - Zone 3: Root of Trust
+ - Zone 4: USB UART Console

 This repository, maintained by Hex Five Security, makes it easy to build a robust Secure IoT Stack with four Zones based on MultiZone Security.

 ### Installation ###

-Hex Five created a modified version of the Rocket bitstream called teh X300 with an additional Ethernet port and improved performance
+Hex Five created a modified version of the Rocket SoC called teh X300 with an additional Ethernet port and improved performance

 Upload the X300 Bitstream to a Xilinx Artik-7 35T Arty FPGA board
 prerequisites: Xilinx Vivado, Olimex ARM-USB-TINY-H Debugger
  - Download the X300 bitstream .mcs file from https://github.com/hex-five/multizone-fpga/releases
  - Push the .mcs file to the Arty board using Vivado

- Install the certified RISC-V toolchain for Linux - directions specific to a fresh Ubuntu 18.04 LTS, other Linux distros generally a subset
+ Install the reference RISC-V toolchain for Linux - directions specific to a fresh Ubuntu 18.04 LTS, other Linux distros generally a subset
  ```
  sudo apt update
  sudo apt upgrade -y